phdonner/phdonner/README.md

 ---

-## A problem: How can Markdown pages be rendered and published on the World Wide Web?
+## A problem: 'How can Markdown pages be rendered and published on the World Wide Web?'

 This is a personal undertaking which contributes to the NOSTERIIHI smart rural development project.
 I would certainly like to collaborate with other developers, who are willing to contribute in transforming automation into a way of empowering rural developers.
 It could be important to state an example of how bottom-up oriented, open-source voluntary collaboration can be a smart concept which wins over passivating, profit-based top-down oriented work.
 Welcome to the zero-margin collaborative community.